 You can only control so much when running your business.
-No matter how well you run your business or how smooth things are going you should always have a plan ready for obstacles that can impact your business from the outside.
+No matter how well you run your operations or how smooth things are going you should always have a plan ready for obstacles that can impact your business from the outside.

 The best example of something that wasn’t in anyone’s business plan was the impact of COVID-19 on the restaurant industry.
 Despite years of trouble-free trading and a loyal customer base, the lockdown and its cliff-edge effect on business has left even the most successful restaurants facing financial difficulties.